Eve de Castro-Robinson

 ‘Get out of whatever cage you’re in.’ – John Cage

-Eve de Castro-Robinson (1956-) has been commissioned and performed by a wide variety of performers, including the BBC Scottish Symphony Orchestra, New Zealand Symphony Orchestra, the Auckland Philharmonia, with whom she was Composer-in-Residence in 1991, Chamber Music New Zealand, the New Zealand String Quartet, CadeNZa, NZ Trio, the New Zealand Chamber Orchestra, Hebrides Ensemble, the Nash Ensemble of London and many soloists including Alexander Ivashkin, Jane Manning, Dan Poynton, Helen Medlyn and Stephen De Pledge.
-In 1986 her Interpolations for orchestra was conducted in open rehearsal by Pierre Boulez.
-Her works have been performed throughout New Zealand and in Australia, UK, the US, Japan, Philippines and Europe.
-Her Triple Clarinet Concerto was the 1992 NZ entry in the International Rostrum of Composers, Paris; she is twice winner of the Philip Neill Memorial Prize in Music from the University of Otago and the inaugural winner of the SOUNZ Contemporary Award in 1998.
+Eve de Castro-Robinson has been commissioned and performed by a wide variety of performers, including the BBC Scottish Symphony Orchestra, New Zealand Symphony Orchestra, the Auckland Philharmonia, with whom she was Composer-in-Residence in 1991, Chamber Music New Zealand, the New Zealand String Quartet, NZ Trio, New Zealand Chamber Orchestra, the Nash Ensemble of London and many soloists including Alexander Ivashkin, Jane Manning and Stephen De Pledge.
+Her output ranges from large orchestral to vocal, chamber and electroacoustic works which are performed in NZ and internationally.

 |a pink-lit phase for flute, viola and harp|